GRAPHITE: Generating Automatic Physical Examples for Machine-Learning Attacks on Computer Vision Systems: Setting up Automatic Physical Attacks

-With the notation above, we will first describe our new joint optimization problem.
-The optimal noise must maximize survivability and take up as little of the sign as possible and the pixels perturbed are identified by a mask $M$, where $M_{ij}$ is 1 if pixel at position $(i,j)$ is perturbed and 0 otherwise.
-These goals are in opposition and must be solved jointly to achieve the best solution ($\lambda_1 > 0$ is the relative weight given to size of the mask $M$ in the joint optimization).
+The optimal perturbation maximizes \eotmetric (i.e., EoT metric) while occupying only a small area of the object such as a traffic sign. $M_{ij}$ is 1 if pixel at position $(i,j)$ is perturbed and 0 otherwise.
+A way to model such constrained optimization problems is to model is as a joint optimization problem, which we give below. $\lambda > 0$ is the relative weight given to size of the mask $M$ in the joint objective:

-We argue that solving this directly is computationally challenging, especially in the hard-label setting.
-The first reason is that finding an optimally-sized mask by itself is a combinatorially hard problem (we include a proof in the supplementary material (Section~\ref{sec:np_complete}) to show that it is NP-complete).

-Secondly, we also operate in a very large discrete and discontinuous space when examining hard-label attacks.
-It is important to reformulate the problem in such a way that gradient-free methods can reasonably solve it.

-Now that we have established that solving the above problem of joint optimization is both combinatorially hard (due to the notion of a mask) and difficult to characterize purely in terms of gradients, we solve a decoupled optimization problem and apply some heuristics.